LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

 This line passes a collection of all of the values of ``EventType`` into the view, to be rendered in the form used to create new events.

-Since we are now using ``EventCategory`` to group events, our code should be passing in all of the category objects in our app.
-To fetch category objects, we need an instance of ``EventCategoryRepository``.
+Since we are now using ``EventCategory`` to group events, our code should instead be passing in all of the category objects in our app.
+To fetch category objects, we need an instance of ``EventCategoryRepository`` in our controller.
 Add an autowired instance to the top of the controller:

 .. sourcecode:: java
    :lineno-start: 24